Equipment Maintenance Fact Sheet

 Key Things to Keep In Mind

-- Equipment should be tested for proper function; failures categorized and analyzed for cause to prevent future failures.
+- Equipment should be tested for proper function; failures categorized and analyzed for cause to prevent future failures prior to next use.

 - Remove equipment that may be faulty and send for repairs by an authorized technician.

-- Both monthly inspection and annual inspection needs to be documented for compliance.
+- Both monthly inspection and annual inspection needs to be documented on an equipment log to show compliance.

 - Documentation of in-service on any new equipment or equipment upgrades must be completed prior to use on patients.